DL4DS/sp2024_midterm/README.md

     return loss.item()
    ```

 ## Training
 ```python
 # optimizer and learning rate
 optimizer = torch.optim.AdamW(model.parameters(), lr=5e-5)
 ```

 ## Performance

 ## Findings

 ## Limitations

 ## Future work
+When the end time of this task was only one day left, the most regrettable thing was not to try more diverse hyperparameters with more diverse models.
+1. Hyperparameter tuning: the hyperparameters of the LoRA, evaluation interval, learning rate, etc.
+2. Should have used array jobs
+3. Dynamic Resource Allocation: Develop a dynamic resource allocation strategy that can adjust the job size based on the available computing resources and time.
+This could involve creating an algorithm that estimates the optimal batch size, number of epochs, etc., given the constraints.
+4. Performance Modeling: Build a performance model that can predict the execution time of a job based on various factors like batch size, number of epochs, and available resources.
+This could help in planning and scheduling jobs more effectively.
+5. Efficiency Metrics: Establish efficiency metrics that consider both the computational resources used and the performance of the deep learning model.
+This could help you balance the trade-off between resource usage and model performance.

 For this project, you will train a network to generate captions for the